jdalapicolla/LOCAL_ADAPTATION.R/README.md

 ### LANDSCAPE GENOMICS PIPELINE IN R ###
 ### PART 4 - LOCAL ADAPTATION ANALYSES - IDENTIFICATION OF CANDIDATES LOCI UNDER SELECTION ###

-These suit of scripts were developed based on LanGen_pipeline from @rojaff/LanGen_pipeline
+This suit of scripts were developed based on LanGen_pipeline from @rojaff/LanGen_pipeline

 Scripts in R for different analyses of Landscape Genomics using SNPS, VCF, or Genind objects.
 These scripts perform the following steps: